alainm23/planify/README.md

 - 🌙️ Better integration with the dark theme.
 - 🎉️ and much more.

-### ☁️ Support for Todoist:
+### ☁️ Support for Todoist & Nextcloud:

-- Synchronize your Projects, Tasks, and Sections thanks to Todoist.
+- Synchronize your Projects, Tasks and Sections.
 - Support for Todoist offline: Work without an internet connection; when everything is reconnected, it will be synchronized.
 - Planify is not created by, affiliated with, or supported by Doist